top of page

 Bessie Love – The Broadway Melody as Harriet "Hank" Mahoney

-For me, the best performance was Norma Shearer in The Last Mrs. Cheyney.
+I loved Norma Shearer in The Last Mrs. Cheyney. but I think Eagels performance stands the test of time.
 I think the only reason Mary Pickford got this Oscar was as a token of all her years of good work in the silent era.
 Also, there are a few that believe she bought her award.
-Of those nominated, while not perfect, I preferred Jeanne's performance, and I would have given her the nod.
 I think Garbo should have been nominated too.
 I found Ruth's performance too over-the-top, and Corinne's role wasn't very taxing or memorable.

 Best Picture